- For the 2024 model year, the Honda Accord edges out the Chevrolet Malibu in our cost analysis, at an average savings of $10 per year.

-- Out of 11 models in the 2024 midsize car automotive segment, the Honda Accord ranks third and the Chevrolet Malibu ranks fourth for most affordable car insurance rates.
+- Out of 11 models in the 2024 midsize car automotive segment, the Honda Accord ranks second and the Chevrolet Malibu ranks third for most affordable car insurance rates.

 Is a Honda Accord or Chevrolet Malibu cheaper to insure?